Race in Mauritius to empty oil tanker before it breaks up

 The opposition and activists are calling for the resignation of the environment and fisheries ministers.
 Volunteers have ignored a government order to leave the clean-up operation to local officials.

-Japan on Sunday said it would send a six-member expert team to assist.
+Japan said Sunday it would send a six-member expert team to assist.

-“The Japanese should be doing more right now,” said Dowarkasing.
-“They should send in experts who know how to deal with international oil spills immediately.”